jorgequintanilha/shieldmate/README.md

 <h3>3P and 5P screens:</h3> Finally came around to fix that.
 Ugly code workaround was replaced with a more elegant solution and the screens turned out great.

-<h3>Oathbreaker Support:</h3> Widely requested.
-It is just a simple counter button, just like the experience one.
-Doubles as a partner commander counter as well.
-Now, if cards like Rowan and Will become a trend I'm in deep sh!t.
-If a new marker comes around, I might reuse it yet again, since Oathbreaker ain't THAT popular.
+<h3>Partner Casting Support:</h3> Widely requested.
+Formely the Oathbreaker spell counter, but in the end its just a simple counter button, just like the experience one.
+Doubles as a storm counter as well.
+If a new marker comes around, I might reuse this one yet again, since Oathbreaker ain't THAT popular.

 <h3>Player Registration:</h3> Just a way to record a player's name, default deck and default table position, to accelerate table setup for a familiar group.
 This is far from ideal but it is a step forward of the save-table-load-table approach from before.